citp/privacy-policy-historical/e/ey/eye/eyefetch.com.md

-> *The following text is extracted and transformed from the eyefetch.com privacy policy that was archived on 2005-12-30.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20051230125220id_/http%3A//www.eyefetch.com/privacy.aspx) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the eyefetch.com privacy policy that was archived on 2006-06-15.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20060615033546id_/http%3A//www.eyefetch.com/privacy.aspx) for the most accurate reproduction.*

 # EyeFetch.com Privacy Policy

-| Site Stats
----
-| 12/30/2005 7:52:15 AM
----
-Active Users:| 281
-Registered Members:| 1462
-Images:| 9842

-Site Announcements
----
-| 7/3/2005 5:59:34 AM
+|
----
-Today we have released our new PhotoBlog feature!
-Create your [own PhotoBlog](http://www.eyefetch.com/blogcreate.aspx) here for free...
-6/26/2005 9:04:09 PM
-Welcome to the public Beta of Eyefetch!

 **Last Update: 21 June, 2005**

 **_Information collected about you_**